This dashboard shows the number of new COVID-19 cases in the last 14 days as well as the percent change in overall cases from 14 days ago.

 There is wide inequity in access to broadband internet across the state of Missouri.
 Rural areas in particular lack sufficient infrastructure to supply high-speed internet to residents as well as the business community.

 The Rural Opioid Response Hub provides access to a collection of opioid-related data, resources, and tools.
 It is an online platform for communities across Missouri working to increase substance abuse prevention efforts and address social issues that contribute to the accessibility and abuse of opiates.

-The Agriculture Opportunities in Missouri site serves as a resource to help Missouri producers learn about alternative agriculture opportunities that are available and assess these opportunities based on a given producer’s local market opportunities, level of expertise, financial position and available agronomic and machinery resources.
+The Missouri Ag Intel site serves as a resource to help Missouri producers learn about alternative agriculture opportunities that are available and assess these opportunities based on a given producer’s local market opportunities, level of expertise, financial position and available agronomic and machinery resources.